powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 If the `regulatingControl` data is not well defined then a local `regulatingControl` is created where `TargetV` is the nominal voltage associated to the shunt compensator and `TargetDeadband` is fixed to `0.0`.

 #### Equivalent Shunt

+Every `equivalentShunt` of the CGMES model creates a new shunt compensator in the PowSyBl grid model.
+This new equipment is attached to the corresponding voltage level.
+The `SectionCount` attribute is defined as `1` if the `equivalentShunt` is connected and as `0` if it is disconnected.
+A linear model is specified where the `BPerSection` attribute is copied from the `b` property of the `equivalentShunt` and the `MaximumSectionCount` is fixed to `1`.
+It is a fixed shunt compensator, without control capability.

+#### Static VAR Compensator

+For each `staticVARcompensator` of the CGMES model a new `staticVARcompensator` is created and attached to a voltage level in the PowSyBl model.
+The attributes of the staticVARcompensator are:
+- `Bmin` The inverse of the `inductiveRating` property of the CGMES `staticVARcompensator`.
+- `Bmax` The inverse of the `capacitiveRating` property of the CGMES `staticVARcompensator`.

+The droop or current compensation (must be positive) is copied from the `slope`property and is recorded as an extension attached to the `staticVARcompensator` object.

+The `regulatingControl` attributes, assigned at the end of the conversion process, are:
+- `VoltageSetpoint` The `targetValue` property of the `regulatingControl` is copied.
+- `ReactivePowerSetpoint` The `targetValue` property of the `regulatingControl` is copied.
+- `RegulatingTerminal` Terminal where the voltage or reactive power should be controlled.
+It is defined as the terminal associated to the `Terminal` property of the `regulatingControl` if it is valid.
+Otherwise the terminal associated to the `staticVARcompensator` is used by forcing the control to local.
+- `RegulationMode` Three possible status `VOLTAGE`, `REACTIVE_POWER` and `OFF`.
+The current status is defined in the `mode` property of the `regulatingControl` and it is only assigned if  both properties, the `enabled` property of the `regulatingControl` and the `controlEnabled` of the `staticVARcompensator` are `true`.

+A default `regulatingControl` is defined using the `voltageSetPoint`, `q`, and `controlMode` properties of the CGMES `staticVARcompensator` when only the `controlEnabled` of the `staticVARcompensator` is `true`.
+In that case the control will be local.

+#### Asynchronous Machine

 #### Boundary Topology